 Sex during a normal and healthy pregnancy can be beneficial for both the mother-to-be and the baby.
 Here are some benefits of having sex during pregnancy:

 - Better Orgasms: Increased blood flow to the pelvic areas heightens sensation in the genitals, and this helps women orgasm more easily, even multiple times.

-- Better Sleep: Sex during pregnancy relaxes the mother and helps you sleep better.
-Also, the rocking movement of sex can lull the baby to sleep.
+- Better Sleep: Sex during pregnancy relaxes the mother and helps her sleep better.

 - Increases Immunity: Studies have found that sex increases levels of a specific antibody that fights colds and infections.

 - Improves Intimacy: The hormone oxytocin released during orgasm is also called the ‘love hormone’, and it increases feelings of intimacy and attachment to your partner.